 Insulation is a barrier of material within your roof space.
 It can either be laid between the horizontal beams along the floor of your attic or the rafters as a way to keep heat in your home.
 Check the insulation to see if it needs to be repaired.
 Although insulation lasts a long time, it does degrade and will eventually need to be replaced.
 If heat is escaping through holes or areas that aren’t insulated then it can lead to uneven water pooling and trapped moisture.
 One thing to look out for is dark streaks in your attic or ceiling.
 If you see these dark streaks it means that water has seeped through and you should call a roofer immediately to get your roof repaired.

 Once the snow melts and winter has passed, you should inspect your property for signs of poor ventilation.
 If you can catch these problem before they cause damage to your home.
 You will be able to save yourself some money and much needed headache.

 You should always be vigilant and do your own inspections every couple of months.
 Simply walking on your roof with a good pair of binoculars can help you spot any trouble signs.

-Those glistening icicles hanging from your roof my get you into the holiday spirt but they can also be a telling sign that something isn’t draining the proper way.
-Icicles can be a telltale sign that water or snow are forming on your roof, preventing melting snow from escaping through the gutters.
+Those glistening icicles hanging from your roof may get you into the holiday spirt.
+But they can also be a telling sign that something isn’t draining the proper way.
+Icicles can be a telltale sign that water or snow are forming on your roof.
+That preventing melting snow from escaping through the gutters.
 Spending the time and money preventing ice dams is much more economical than having to deal with the potential fall out of ice dams.

 If you are worried about potential ice dams developing on your roof, call Cambie Roofing to perform an inspection.
-Our expert roofers can quickly diagnose any problems with your roofing system and perform maintenance to save you the trouble of dealing with ice and water damage – possibly preventing you from having to replace the entire roof all together.
+Our expert roofers can quickly diagnose any problems with your roofing system.
+And perform maintenance to save you the trouble of dealing with ice and water damage.
+That possibly preventing you from having to replace the entire roof all together.